 Was it something you said earlier?
-Were they not ready for a commitment?
 Why the change of heart with no warning?
 We get it—meeting with qualified leads for a potential B2B partnership is stressful.
 Honestly, getting ghosted can hurt worse than being rejected in the first place.

-B2B sales reps typically don’t think about appointment no-shows until it happens to them.
+B2B sales development representatives (SDRs) typically don’t think about meeting no-shows until it happens to them.
 No-shows can occur for various reasons, and they’re often out of your control.
 However, the risk of no-show sales appointments can be minimized with the right approach.

 Throughout this blog, we’ll discuss: